stanford-crfm/levanter/docs/Add-Models.md

 Unit tests are very useful for testing the correctness of your model implementation.
 It is recommended to have at least one test for each of your modules, so that you can make sure that each module is working as expected and capture any surprises early on, before you test them end-to-end.

-In a unit test, you should test your module in the following aspects:
+In a unit test, you test your module in the following aspects:
 1. The forward pass is successful.
 2. The output shape is correct.
 3. The output value is correct.